-Child Student Route
+Child Student Visa Application Guidance

 The Child Student route enables a child aged between the age of 4 and 17 to study in the UK at an independent school that holds a sponsor licence.

 In order to qualify for a Child Student route visa the applicant must be able to demonstrate that:

 - they have been offered a place on a course;

 - the course is with a licenced sponsor that is an independent school that has assigned a Confirmation of Acceptance for Studies (‘CAS);

 - they have consent from and can demonstrate their relationship with their parent(s) or legal guardian(s);